IP Camera

 When unchecked, when the Start button is clicked, the input video feed will start without presenting the Media Capture Wizard.

-If you get this message, it maybe because you are trying to connect to a camera configured for H265, but your processor does not support H265.
+If you get this message, it maybe because your processor does not support H265 and you are trying to connect to a camera configured for H265.

 As the message suggests, change the Decoder to CPU and try to connect to the IP camera again or adjust the encoder of the camera.